 |D. Aircraft Technical|

 Admission Open > Apply Now

-GATI conducts most of the training on Biju Patnaik Airport, Bhubaneswar with access to various Airstrips owned by Govt. of Odisha.
+GATI conducts most of the Flying Training at Birasal Airstrip, Distt.
+Dhenkanal, Odisha and Bhubaneswar Airport with access to various Airstrips owned by Govt. of Odisha.

 GATI offers secure, comfortable and hygienic boarding and lodging facilities separately for boys and girls.

-Wg Cdr Prusty- Chief Ground Instructor (CGI) Wg Cdr B K Prusty heads Ground school training at GATI.
+Wg Cdr Prusty- Chief Ground Instructor (CGI) -Wg Cdr B K Prusty Heads of Ground School Training at GATI.
 He has had a long stint of twenty five years in the IAF involving flying duties, flying training, organization, administration, project evaluation and implementation, having flown more than 8000 hours He was a qualified flying Instructor In IAF and has imparted flying & ground training to abinitio pilots of Airforce for more than 11yrs .